 Although sexual problems associated with female sexual dysfunction are multifaceted, they’re treatable.
 Communicating your concerns and understanding your anatomy and your body’s normal physiological response to sexual intimacy are important steps toward recapturing your sexual pleasure.

 Sexual concerns occur in women of all ages but may become more prevalent during hormonally vulnerable times, such as postpartum or with the menopausal transition.
-Sexual concerns may also occur with major illness, such as cancer.
+Sexual concerns may also occur with major illnesses, such as cancer.
 Your problems might be classified as female sexual dysfunction if you experience one or more of the following and you experience personal distress because of it:

 - The desire to have sex is low